Phil Mahre: Early years

-Despite their very similar appearance and according to the delivering physician, the Mahre twins are fraternal rather than identical twins.
-Phil, Steve, and their seven siblings (four older, three younger) literally grew up at a ski area; in 1964, their father Dave "Spike" Mahre became the mountain manager for the White Pass ski area, 50 mi west of Yakima on US-12, where they moved into a home near the base of the lifts.
+Mahre was born in Yakima, Washington alongside his fraternal twin brother Steve (who is four minutes younger).
+Phil, Steve, and their seven siblings (four older, three younger) grew up at a ski area; in 1964, their father Dave "Spike" Mahre became the mountain manager for the White Pass ski area, 50 mi west of Yakima on US-12, where they moved into a home near the base of the lifts.

-By the age of 12, the Mahre twins' future was so promising that ski manufacturers sent them free skis, and the next year Rossignol tried to sign them to a career-long contract, which their father declined.
-Eventually they would use skis made by an American company, K2, throughout their career.
-K2 was located on Vashon Island, just west of Seattle, a few hours northwest of White Pass.
+By the age of 12, the Mahre twins' future was so promising that ski manufacturers were sending them free skis; the next year, Rossignol tried to sign them to a career-long contract, which their father declined.
+Eventually they would use skis made by an American company K2 throughout their career.
 The Mahre twins worked extensively with the company throughout their careers, developing custom race skis ideally suited to their needs.

 Mahre graduated from Naches High School and also played football as a blocking back and linebacker for the Rangers.

 U.S. Ski Team

 Mahre earned a spot on the U.S. Ski Team in early 1973 at age 15.
 He was selected to the "A" team following the 1975 season and made his World Cup debut in December 1975 at Val d'Isère, France.
 Two months later he competed at the 1976 Winter Olympics in Innsbruck, Austria, taking fifth in the giant slalom at age 18.
 He made his first podium in March with a second in a giant slalom at Copper Mountain, Colorado, and finished the 1976 World Cup season in 14th place in the overall standings.
-He won his first World Cup race the next season, a giant slalom at Val d'Isère in December 1976, and followed it up with a slalom win in March at Sun Valley, defeating the man who became his primary rival, the legendary Swede Ingemar Stenmark, with twin brother Steve taking third.
+He won his first World Cup race the next season, a giant slalom at Val d'Isère in December 1976, and followed it up with a slalom win in March at Sun Valley, defeating the man who became his primary rival, the legendary Swede Ingemar Stenmark, with his twin brother Steve taking third.
 Mahre finished ninth in the overall standings for 1977.

-The following season established Mahre as one of the best ski racers in the world.
 In 1978 he placed second in the overall standings, followed by third in 1979, despite breaking his lower left tibia in early March at the pre-Olympic giant slalom at Whiteface near Lake Placid.
-At the 1980 Winter Olympics in Lake Placid, he took the silver in the slalom behind Stenmark, along combined title (not an Olympic event in 1980, but official as a concurrent World Championship title).
+At the 1980 Winter Olympics in Lake Placid, he took the silver in the slalom behind Stenmark, along with a combined title (not an Olympic event in 1980, but official as a concurrent World Championship title).
 He again finished third in the overall World Cup standings for 1980, and won the first of four consecutive discipline titles in the combined.